Herniated Discs and Spinal Nerve Pressure

 • Physical therapy, which may include massage, stretching, therapeutic exercise, bracing, or traction to decrease pain and increase function

-For those patients that do not need herniated disc surgery in New York, you will find our outpatient non-surgical microdiscectomy has a multitude of benefits.
+For those patients that do not need herniated disc surgery, you will find our outpatient non-surgical microdiscectomy has a multitude of benefits.
 Click here to learn more.

 How to Prevent a Herniated Disc